TRAVELS© Christopher Earls Brennen

 July 26, 1961.

-Coming out of Yugoslavia and exactly similar procedure took place as took place outside Trieste and during the interval we made friends with a bus load of Birmingham students who had brought their own bus ``Aphrodite'' through Yugoslavia.
+Coming out of Yugoslavia an exactly similar procedure took place as took place outside Trieste and during the wait we made friends with a bus load of Birmingham students who had brought their own bus ``Aphrodite'' through Yugoslavia.
 We passed through the Yugoslav and Greek customs only to discover that we were penniless and couldn't get any money until the banks opened in Thessalonika the next morning.
 We managed to reach that city on our last drop of petrol and exist on sterling till the following morning.

 July 27, 1961.